 You might find yourself in a situation where you want to animate a logo, either at a client’s request or just because you want to up the quality of your production.
 Take the image below as an example.
 This is a great representation of a very simple (yet smart) animation that is bringing extra life to a logo.
 While this basic animation could’ve been created inside of most video editing programs, it’s much easier to do inside of After Effects, as this is what it was designed to do.

 You can be as simple or as complex as you’d like when animating graphics and logos.
-After Effects works well with Adobe Illustrator and Photoshop, two programs that are commonly used to create logos.
+After Effects works well with Adobe Illustrator and Photoshop.
 I can import an Illustrator or Photoshop file into After Effects with each element as separate shape layers.
 Isolating each element as a shape layer will give me the versatility to create complex animations.
 You can also use shape layers to create your own original motion graphic designs.

 As an example, let’s say that you want to bring life to a lower third—making it more dynamic than just static text that dissolves in and out.
 You can accomplish this by adding various moving elements to the text, such as an animated background layer or maybe even an animated path that moves around the text.
 You can add these animations via existing presets in After Effects, or you can just manually keyframe everything yourself.
 Or, as with the example below, you can use premade After Effects template projects.